 As I stare out my window and watch families sending messages of comfort through glass windows, the realisation that we are living in unprecedented times hits the soul like a sudden stab of fire, a painful reminder, of how fragile we all are, and how quickly we can succumb to an unpredicted world.
-What once was considered not normal has now become the new normal, and right now we are just at the inception of it.
+What once was considered not normal has now become the new normal, and right now we are just at the start of it.
 A quantum shift is taking place as we head towards a collision of unknown proportions that will change the very foundations of the world as we know it.

 As I stare out my window and see strangers leave shopping bags at the doors of the elderly, I can’t help but think this new world we enter, could be one that is kinder, more empathetic, with a greater appreciation of what it means to be human.
-We all face a common threat and one that has reminded us all that we are all equal.
+We all face a common threat and one that has reminded us that we are all equal.
 This virus knows no borders, sees no colour, has no political alliances, and does not discriminate against the poor.
 Communities have come together to help support the vulnerable and elderly, families are spending time together like never before, and the Government has stepped up and provided financial help for its citizens.

-As we leave our old way of life for the moment and reconsider who we are, and what we value, a revived humanity is upon us.
-The future may look bleak for the moment, and there are many things we are uncertain about, but one thing we know for sure is that it is unlikely, that life as we know it now… will ever be the same again.
+As we leave our old way of life for the moment and reconsider who we are, and what we value, a revived humanity is hopefully upon us.
+The future may look bleak for the moment, and there are many things we are uncertain about, but one thing we know for sure is that it is unlikely, that life as we know it now, will ever be the same again.